Getting started

 Apply transformation on text overlay

-You can control the width, font size, font family, color, inner alignment, padding, transparency level, typography, background color, and corner radius of the text overlay using these supported transformations parameters.
+You can control the width, font size, font family, color, inner alignment, padding, transparency level, typography, background color, corner radius, rotation, and line height of the text overlay using these supported transformations parameters.

 For example, let's add a white background with padding and a bigger font size.